+2020 applications are now open!
 Let us help you through the process with the following admissions requirements, along with information about scholarships and other funding options.
 For international applicants, please review the additional steps outlined in our international admissions requirements.
-Applications are closed for 2019.

 - Start/Submit the Graduate School Application and application fee directly to the Graduate School.
 For Veterans, please contact the Graduate School to request an application fee waiver before applying.

 - GMAT or GRE Score sent to the University of Kentucky (School code = 1837).
 Admission decisions may be based, in part, on unofficial scores, but official scores are required prior to full admitted status.
+To register, Click Here for the GRE or Click Here for the GMAT exam.
 The GRE or GMAT exam may be waived by the MBA Admission Committee if the applicant meets certain criteria outlined in the GMAT/GRE Waiver Policy.
 All waivers must be approved by the Graduate School at the University of Kentucky.